TosbackCgusBridge-Bot/CGUs-versions/Fitbit/Privacy Policy.md

 our pledge

-We pledge to respect your privacy, to be transparent about our data practices, to keep your data safe, to never sell it, to let you decide how your information is shared, and to only collect data that helps us improve our products and services.
+We pledge to respect your privacy, to be transparent about our data practices, to keep your data safe, to never sell your personal data, to let you decide how your information is shared, and to only collect data that helps us improve our products and services.

-If you want more information and love fine print as much as our lawyers love writing it, you can peruse our full privacy policy.
+If you want more information, you can peruse our full privacy policy.
 And, if you have any questions, comments or concerns, email us at privacy@fitbit.com.

 WHAT WE COLLECT